Cognitive Test for Dementia: Detect Early

 2. Montreal Cognitive Assessment (MoCA)

-The Montreal Cognitive Assessment is a cognitive screening tool that was developed as an alternative to the Mini-Mental State Examination (MMSE).
+The Montreal Cognitive Assessment was developed as an alternative screening tool to the Mini-Mental State Examination (MMSE).

-It assesses various cognitive domains that include: attention, memory, language, visuospatial skills, and executive function.
+It tests the following cognitive domains: attention, memory, language, visuospatial skills, and executive function.

-This cognitive test for dementia consists of 30 items, and a score of 26 or higher out of 30 is considered normal.
-Allow 10-15 minutes to administer.
+This cognitive test for dementia consists of 30 items.
+A score of 26 or higher out of 30 is considered normal.
+Allow 10-15 minutes to give the test.

 The MoCA is more sensitive than the MMSE in detecting mild cognitive impairment and early-stage dementia.
-It is therefore becoming increasingly popular in clinical and research settings.
+It is becoming increasingly popular as a preliminary test.

-The MoCA has also been translated into multiple languages and has been proven in a variety of populations, making it a useful test for assessing dementia in diverse populations.
+This test has been translated into multiple languages and has been proven in a variety of populations.
+Therefore, it a useful test for assessing dementia in varied populations.

-However, like all cognitive tests, the MoCA should be used in conjunction with other diagnostic measures and not be used as a sole basis for a dementia diagnosis.
+Once again, the MoCA should be used in conjunction with other diagnostic measures and not be used on its own to diagnose dementia.

 Download MoCA PDF.